-For any visitor entering the facility, including essential visitors, regardless of their vaccination status, licensees must:
+For any visitor entering the facility, regardless of their vaccination status, licensees must:

-- Designate a facility staff member to conduct initial screening for COVID-19 symptoms of all individuals entering facility. - Require the visitor be screened for fever and COVID-19 symptoms, wear a well-fitting face mask (a surgical mask, double masking, or a respirator is recommended) at all times during any visitation at the facility; see PIN 21-38-ASC), wear any other personal protective equipment (PPE) while in the resident's room that facility staff deem appropriate to the situation, and wash hands or use an alcohol-based hand sanitizer upon entering the facility.
+- Designate a facility staff member to conduct initial screening for COVID-19 symptoms of all individuals entering facility. - Require the visitor be screened for fever and COVID-19 symptoms, wear a well-fitting face mask with good filtration (N95, KF94, KN95, or surgical masks are preferred over cloth face coverings) at all times during any visitation at the facility; see PIN 21-38-ASC), wear any other personal protective equipment

+(PPE) while in the resident's room that facility staff deem appropriate to the situation, and wash hands or use an alcohol-based hand sanitizer upon entering the facility.
 Ask visitors if they had COVID-19 symptoms within the last 24 hours and whether anyone in the individual's home has COVID-19 symptoms or tested positive.